 1 A namespace is an optionally-named declarative region.
 The name of a namespace can be used to access entities declared in that namespace; that is, the members of the namespace.
 Unlike other declarative regions, the definition of a namespace can be split over several parts of one or more translation units.
-A namespace partition is the collection of all the namespace-definition s of the same namespace in a translation unit.
-A namespace consists of all its namespace partitions.
 A namespace with external linkage is always exported regardless of whether any of its namespace-definition is introduced by export.
-[Note: There is no way to define a namespace with module linkage. -end note] [Example:
+[Note: There is no way to define a namespace with module linkage. -end note][Example: